jplalor/irt-models/README.md

 Included are individual R files for each of the scales that were fit.

+*Note:* The code for the 4GS Contradiction code will be added soon.

 If you have questions, let me know! lalor at cs dot umass dot edu